MultiSafepay/docs/content/getting-started/surcharges.md

 parentDoc: 62a087abb10eb40052c9fd04
 slug: 'surcharges'
 ---
-> ℹ️ ​Check this page regularly for updates on implementing the PSD2.
+> ℹ ​Check this page regularly for updates on implementing the PSD2.

 A surcharge is a fee merchants may charge customers on top of the total order amount to cover the cost of accepting certain payment methods.
 This may be a fixed amount or a percentage of the total order amount.